Dark photon dark matter from flattened axion potentials: Dark photon production from oscillons

 As attractor solutions, oscillons could emerge due to self-resonance of axion perturbations.
 Decomposing the axion field into $\phi(t,\boldsymbol x) = \bar\phi(t) + \delta\phi(t,\boldsymbol x)$ and neglecting the backreaction of dark photons, the linearized equation governing axion perturbations is given by

 For a (quasi-)periodic background $\bar\phi(t)$, axion perturbations $\delta\phi$ can experience self-resonance and grow exponentially.
 The instability diagram in flat spacetime is shown in figure~\ref{fig:instabilitychartscalar}, where several broad resonance bands appear.
-These bands enable the efficient growth of inhomogeneities and facilitate the formation of oscillons.
-Achieving strong resonance requires field amplitudes satisfying $\phi_0/f_\phi\gtrsim \mathcal{O}(5)$.
+These bands enable the efficient growth of inhomogeneities and facilitate the formation of oscillons.\footnote{The detailed formation process (including how perturbations backreact on the homogeneoues background and distribute into oscillons) is irrelevant to our disucssions since oscillons are attractor solutions and intermediate processes do not affect their final configurations significantly.
+For interested readers, see~\cite{Copeland:1995fq, Salmi:2012ta, Zhang:2020bec}.} Achieving strong resonance requires field amplitudes satisfying $\phi_0/f_\phi\gtrsim \mathcal{O}(5)$.